prompt-executor-bedrock-client

 AWS Bedrock charges per token for model usage.
 Monitor your usage and set up billing alerts:

-• Claude 3/4 models: Higher cost, superior performance and capabilities
+• Claude 4.x models: Higher cost, superior performance and capabilities

-• Titan models: Cost-effective for general-purpose tasks
+• Amazon Nova models: Cost-effective for general-purpose tasks

 Limitations